 The starch-based tableware mainly uses potato flour as the main raw material.

 Mainly using polypropylene as raw material, this kind of biodegradable disposable tableware normally adds photodegradants and biodegradants to its raw materials so as to achieve degradation effect.

 Volume deviation, load-bearing performance, drop performance, cover folding performance, heat resistance (hot water performance, heat oil, and cold), water leakage performance, water content.

-4. Heavy metal and specific element content test items: arsenic, cadmium, cobalt, chromium, copper, iron, mercury, nickel, molybdenum, lead, selenium, zinc, etc.
+Arsenic, cadmium, cobalt, chromium, copper, iron, mercury, nickel, molybdenum, lead, selenium, zinc, etc.

-7. Compostable degradation performance: biological decomposition rate, disintegration rate, and eco-toxicity
+Biological decomposition rate, disintegration rate, and eco-toxicity.

-One is that the relative biodegradation rate of the tableware should be equal to or more than 90%, and if the material composition is equal to or more than 1% of organic components, the biodegradation rate should be equal to or more than 60%;
+The relative biodegradation rate of the tableware should be equal to or more than 90%, and if the material composition is equal to or more than 1% of organic components, the biodegradation rate should be equal to or more than 60%;

-Second, if the degradable tableware is composed of multiple materials or mixtures, organic ingredients with a component content of less than 1% should be biodegradable, but proof of decomposition ability may not be provided.
+If the degradable tableware is composed of multiple materials or mixtures, organic ingredients with a component content of less than 1% should be biodegradable, but proof of decomposition ability may not be provided.
 The combined weight of each component should not exceed 5%.
 The disintegration rate is required to be equal to or more than 90%, and the ecotoxicity requires that the ratio of plant germination and plant biomass should exceed 90%.